nickdrones/nickdrones/README.md

 - 🌱 I’m currently learning the basics of the Cisco IOS CLI and appmaking with the Flutter API
 - 👯 I’m looking to collaborate on a plugin for Forza Motorsports or BeamNG to communicate with an Oculus Rift 2 Dev Kit
 - 🤔 I’m looking for help with automating my workflow for digitzing analog video tapes
-- 📫 How to reach me: You can email me at nickshdmifilms@protonmail.com
+- 📫 How to reach me: You can email me at nickshdmifilms @ protonmail.com
 - ⚡ Fun fact: I'm a bit of a data hoarder, I almost never delete files and I log everything!
 My phone's texts and emails are backed up weekly to my NAS, all my calls are recorded, I record with a dashcam whenever I'm driving, and I never delete raw video or project files from videos I've produced for clients or myself